This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links. Merci!

 Want a clear stock?
 Unless you add individual fresh herbs to a cotton organic muslin sachet bags such as these, you are left to skim or strain the broth in order to remove the tiny leaves.

 Or…you can buy the sachets and refills.
 Voilà!

-The oval one is great for larger roasts and they come in a rainbow of colors to match your kitchen!
+The oval cocotte is great for larger roasts and they come in a rainbow of colors to match your kitchen!